codnect/procyon/README.md

 # What is Procyon?

-Procyon is a HTTP web framework written in Go, powered by [fasthttp](https://github.com/valyala/fasthttp) and third-part libraries.
-If you need a comprehensive web framework, then use Procyon.
-Because it provides a lot of modules which include several features.
+Procyon is an HTTP web framework written in Go, powered by [fasthttp](https://github.com/valyala/fasthttp) and third-party libraries.
+If you need a comprehensive web framework, then I recommend you to use Procyon.
+Because it provides a lot of modules including several features.

 * It makes it easy to create production-grade applications.
 * It aims to ease to build, develop and deploy your web applications quickly in Go.

 ## Third-Party Libraries

 We use some third-party libraries while developing Procyon.
-Here are the list we've used :
+Here is the list we’ve used :

 * [fasthttp](https://github.com/valyala/fasthttp), It is 10 times faster than standard http library.
 * [jsoniter](https://github.com/json-iterator/go), It is used to encode and decode.
 It's faster than standard library.
+* [logrus](https://github.com/sirupsen/logrus) is a structured logger for Go, completely API compatible with the standard library logger.

 ## Modules
-There are a number of modules in Procyon Framework :
+There are several modules in the Procyon Framework :

 * **procyon :**  It provides all features of Procyon.